- Recognize the signs of abuse and neglect.

 There is a lot you can do to minimize the risk of child abuse and neglect.
 You can think of your role as one to educate families and provide awareness of child abuse and neglect.
 To minimize the risk of abuse and neglect, your program can serve families on three levels (U.S. Department of Health and Human Services).
 Consider ways you might support your program in the following ways:

 - Your program can make family members aware of the resources around them.
+Share information in a variety of formats (written, visual, auditory) and make sure resources are available in the family’s home language.
 You can hang posters about positive parenting techniques.
 Your program can host parent education nights about nurturing, attachment, or positive discipline.
 Your program can also organize family support groups.
 These supports could benefit all of the families in your community, regardless of risk for child abuse or neglect.

 - Your program may identify families most at risk for child abuse or neglect, perhaps based on recent traumatic life changes, such as deployment or loss.
 Your program or community can organize a family education class specifically about dealing with deployment stress or loss.
 You can help families find respite care.
 These interventions can meet families where they are and help them meet their own needs.